-Marshmallow madness is in full swing as news continues to surface about the upcoming “Veronica Mars” revival.
+Marshmallow madness is in full swing as we approach the premiere date for Hulu’s “Veronica Mars” revival.

 Here’s everything we currently know about everyone’s favorite small-screen female investigator’s long-awaited comeback.

 1. Bell and Thomas aren’t the only familiar faces returning to Neptune

 “Veronica Mars” alums Jason Dohring (Logan), Francis Capra (Weevil), Percy Daggs III (Wallace), David Starzyk (Richard Casablancas) and Enrico Colantoni (Veronica’s father, Keith Mars) and Ryan Hansen (Dick Casablancas), have all signed on for the revival.

 Former recurring star Max Greenfield is also reprising his “Veronica Mars” role.
 He will be returning as Leo D’Amato, who was new sheriff’s deputy on the OG series, and a detective at the San Diego Police Department in the 2014 film, who helped Veronica in the Susan Knight murder investigation.
 And Ken Marino is coming back as sleuth Vinnie Van Lowe for three episodes.

 Hulu will debut all eight episodes of the revival on Friday, July 26.

 3. What’s the story?